Technion-Programming-Languages/PL-236319-Spr-2025/Material/Tutorials/pascal/overview.md

      WriteLn(i)
 ```

-A way to run over all elements in a set:
+iterating over all elements in a set:

 ```pascal
 WriteLn('Color set S contains: ');